 amy

 At LittleTalk, we believe in using simple, research based methods to target language development.
-Our exercises are designed around Blank's Levels of Questioning developed by Blank, Rose and Berlin in 1978.
-This model has been used by Speech and Language Therapists to consistently develop children's verbal reasoning and abstract language capabilities.
+Our exercises are designed around Blank's Levels of Questioning (Blank, Rose & Berlin, 1978) - a model widely used by Speech and Language Therapists to strengthen verbal reasoning and abstract language skills.

-You will see them develop their abilities step-by-step, from answering basic questions like “What is this?” through to answering more complex questions that require abstract answers like “Why do we need an umbrella?”.
+Children develop their abilities step-by-step - from answering basic questions like “What is this?” to responding to more complex, abstract ones like “Why do we need an umbrella?

 Our Exercises